jhforster/jhforster.github.io/_posts/2020-02-15-first-winter-hike-recap.md

 ![](/assets/diy-gaiters.png)

 I brought a wool buff instead of a synthetic one.
 It was nice but it stretched out and lost its shape a bit.
-I might stick with the synthetic next time.
+This annoyed me enough that I might stick with the synthetic next time.

 I also brought a wool hat but I think I would have preferred the thinner fleece hat I own.
 I was plenty warm while moving and I think it would have dried out faster after absorbing some sweat.